KHEngineering/RoboRio/vision/cameratest.md

 The tests herein will be conducted using the same source code, library versions, and camera settings.
 The purpose is to have an apples-to-apples comparison of the same source code's performance on each target device.

+For each scenrio there will be two subsets of test:

+* Baseline performance test
+  - Used to capture the best case scenario procressing time and image downloading time.
+  - Goal is to isolate the processing thread and frame capture thread

 The images to be processes will be captured live from a connected IP camera so as to mimic a real FRC match.
 At no point will previously saved images or local files be used (we want image download time to be factored in as well).
 Each test will be using the Axis M1011 Ethernet Camera.
 We will vary the camera settings and apply those settings to each target so as to find the optimal and maximum FPS, and image quality settings which maximize performance on each embedded device.